• Skip to primary navigation

 8. Emus

-These giant crane look-alikes can be counterparts of ostrich.
+These giant crane look-alikes can be counterparts of the ostrich.
 If you have little space for ostriches, you can raise emus with minimum care requirements.

 You can rear them for meat, eggs, oil, feathers, and hides.
 They produce 20-30 pounds of meat from each bird.
 Many feel that their dark red color, look, and taste are similar to beef when cooked.